PawanKumar-Dev/Backend/Notes/02_dot_env.md

   PORT=3000
   ```

-- In our main file, where we want use env variable, we import package and use it.
+- In our file, where we want use .env variables, we import the package and use it.
   ```
   require('dotenv').config()